abhit-rana/DaargiBot/README.md

   ![image](https://user-images.githubusercontent.com/123395972/227704810-94da61e6-d7d4-42cf-8277-35f2d9be4b74.png)

-  The chatbot then provide suggestion by asking for the number of days symptoms are observed.
-User needs to enter the number of days
+  The chatbot then provides suggestions by asking for the number of days symptoms are observed.
+The user needs to enter the number of days

   ![image](https://user-images.githubusercontent.com/123395972/227704819-6910eceb-356e-48a7-96b9-8fa10aa58c1c.png)

-  Through Number of days of suffering chatbot calculates the severity score.
+  Through the Number of days of suffering chatbot calculates the severity score.

-  If the condition is less severe then suggest precautions
+  If the condition is less severe, then suggest precautions

   ![image](https://user-images.githubusercontent.com/123395972/227704839-312ef092-ecd9-4581-9262-d93d3e537cef.png)

-  If the condition is severe then ask for consulation
+  If the condition is severe, then ask for a consultation

   ![image](https://user-images.githubusercontent.com/123395972/227704891-14010478-8486-40cf-a08c-6f3c11f026a0.png)

-* S5: The user shows the gratitude to the chatbot and the chatbot in turn provides supporting message.
+* S5: The user shows gratitude to the chatbot, and the chatbot, in turn, provides a supporting message.

   example: thanks, tq for the help, etc

   ![image](https://user-images.githubusercontent.com/123395972/227710135-89f4afa2-e246-4a6b-81ac-5e0dccbc2ceb.png)

-* S6: Here the user enters the leaving message and the chatbot also replies with the leaving message
+* S6: Here, the user enters the leaving message, and the chatbot also replies with the leaving message

   example: Bye